bintangfikrif/bintangfikrif/README.md

 I'm an IT student passionate about exploring various fields in IT, including web development and Artificial Intelligence.
 I enjoy learning new technologies and building projects that enhance my skills.

 ## 🌐 My Personal Website
-If you'd like to learn more about me, feel free to check out my website below. https://bit.ly/bf-portofolio
+If you'd like to learn more about me, feel free to check out my website below. <br>
+https://bit.ly/bf-portofolio

 ## 🛠️ Technologies & Skills